BranimirKoprivnjak/ChessAI---Backend/README.md

 # Introduction

-Hey everyone, I've built a chess AI based on Minimax algorithm (Negamax implementation) & Alpha-beta pruning optimization.
-Minimax tries to find most optimal move for a player, assuming that our opponent also plays optimally.
-Its a backtracking based algorithm, its tries all possible moves for given depth and then backtracks and makes a decision which is based on some heuristic evaluation of the leaf nodes.
+Hey everyone, this is the backend for the ChessAI project (https://github.com/BranimirKoprivnjak/ChessAI).

-For the smartness of our engine, we are using initial moves from a book of past openings done by many Grandmasters.
+It offers some extra funcionalities such as implementation of Stockfish and for the overall smartness of our engine, initial moves from the book of past openings done by many Grandmasters.

-Also, Stockfish, famous chess engine is implemented and can be tested versus our engine.

 ### Technology used
 Python&Flask

 ### Libraries
 python-chess, sys

 ## Installation